 Call for Interactive Educational Exchange

 Professionals and trainees involved in education from all palliative care disciplines are encouraged to submit.
 The educational innovation can be directed at a wide variety of learners, including trainees, colleagues, faculty, and interdisciplinary learners.
 Following submission, a panel of interdisciplinary, experienced palliative care educators will review the abstracts.
-Authors of selected abstracts will give a formal, 5 minute presentation at the Interactive Educational Exchange session in Phoenix.
-All presenters will then breakout to individuals stations to answer questions and provide an interactive, hands-on experience with their innovation-specific materials for interested attendees.
+Authors of selected abstracts will give a formal, 5 minute presentation at the Interactive Educational Exchange session in Boston.
+All presenters will then breakout to individual stations to answer questions and provide an interactive, hands-on experience with their innovation-specific materials for interested attendees.

 Selected abstracts will be published as part of the Annual Assembly schedule in the Journal of Pain and Symptom Management.
+If your abstract is selected for presentation and has been previously printed in a Peer Reviewed Journal, it will not be published in JPSM to avoid copyright infringement.

 View sample abstracts from previously presented innovations.